mcharouk/aws/Certification/machinelearning.md

   *  It uses **Bayesian Optimization**
   *  must provide at least Training Algorithm and Performance metric (loss function)

+## Hyperparameter ranges

+* Auto
+* Linear :  if the range of all values from the lowest to the highest is relatively small
+* Logarithmic : when you're searching a range that spans several orders of magnitude
+* ReverseLogarithmic : when you are searching a range that is highly sensitive to small changes that are very close to 1

 ## Model compression

 * Pruning : removing least important parameters of the dataset